 “The industry is developing very dynamically in Canada right now,” he says.
 “But it’s very hard to plan into the future because there is so much uncertainty politically and economically.”

 Fair enough.
-Yet with a CGA designation, it's also possible to work in other green industries—take the case of Jane Yan, a distribution cost analyst with Ecolab.
+Yet with a CPA designation, it's also possible to work in other green industries—take the case of Jane Yan, CPA, CGA, a distribution cost analyst with Ecolab.
 They provide green sanitation products, which cover water treatment, vehicle care, pest elimination and more.

 "The whole management's goal, which is also part of my goal, is to control the waste water, chemical disposal and energy cost.
 I work with people at different levels…. to make sure that commitment is fully met."

-Yet for Yan, a green career wouldn't be possible without earning her CGA designation.
-"The CGA program has been a great help to my career," she adds.
+Yet for Yan, a green career wouldn't be possible without earning her CPA designation.
+"The legacy CGA program was a great help to my career," she adds.
 "A lot of great opportunities are hidden behind [closed] doors.
-The CGA definitely gave me the key to that."
+A professional accounting designation like the CPA designation gives you the key."